 To examine theories (Behavioral Economics) as well as evidence in laboratory and field experiments (Experimental Economics) related to the psychology of economic decision making.

 ECON 326.
 History of Economic Thought.
 1 Credit.

 Discussion of original sources of economic ideas.
 Readings in Smith, Malthus, Ricardo, Mill, Marx, Jevons, Keynes, and others.
-Prerequisite: ECON 326.
+Prerequisites: ECON 326 and permission of the instructor.